bkrishnamachari/musiclifx/README.txt

 2. playlight.py: Sets lifx light bulb brightness according to amplitude in data file, in real time. uses lifxlan, from https://github.com/mclarkk/lifxlan

+There is one additional python file included called mute_alsa.py, this is optional, and could help suppress some alsa/pyaudio error messages that pop up when running playmusic.py

 There is one shell script included as well:

 play.sh: a bash script file that runs both of the above programs as background process.
 Provided just for convenience.
 May be best to run the two programs separately.